 Information to apply and determine tax-exempt status for property.

 On This Page

-The Assessor must determine tax-exempt status based on legal factors pertaining to each specific case.
+The Assessors Office will determine tax-exempt status based on legal factors pertaining to each specific property.

 - Copy of Organization Certificate, Articles of Incorporation and By-Laws (if not incorporated)